carpentries-incubator/swc_github_flow/for_novice_contributors.md

-## Instructions for contributing with git and GitHub
+## Instructions for contributing using graphical or command line interfaces using git and GitHub

 ### Prerequisites and other options
 -   Editing requires a GitHub account.
 You can set one up at <https://github.com>